-- After everyone recognizes the shapes, talk with them about the numbers of edges or sides each shape has and about the form of the shape (sharp, round, straight).
+- After everyone recognizes the shapes, talk with them about the numbers of edges or sides each shape has and about the form of the shape (sharp, round, straight, etc.).

 - Ask one person to come in front and try to make one of these shapes with the sticks you had provided or with the string.
-The game continue till everyone has tried to make at least one shape.
+Let the game continue till everyone has tried to make at least one shape.

-String, wire, or chalk for making the shapes;
+Needed: String, wire or chalk for making the shapes;

-Several different items from the household, outdoors, or classroom such as forks, spoons, sticks, flowers, leaves, stones, etc.
+several different items from home, outdoors or classroom such as forks, spoons, sticks, flowers, leaves and stones.

-- Together with the group, make different shapes from string or wire on a large flat surface (table top or floor; if working outdoors, might use chalk on pavement or sidewalk).
+- Together with the group, make different shapes from string or wire on a large flat surface (table top or floor; if working outdoors, they might use chalk on the pavement or sidewalk).

 - Name each shape as it is made: triangle, circle, square, rectangle.

-- Put a different set of items in each shape (forks in the circle; spoons in the square; sticks in the triangle).
+- Put a different set of items in each shape (for instance, forks in the circle; spoons in the square; sticks in the triangle).
 Ask the group to identify which shape each type of item is in.
 Are the forks in the circle or the square?
-Are the stones in triangle or the rectangle?
+Are the stones in the triangle or the rectangle?
 Which shape are the spoons in?

 - Repeat with different items in different shapes.

-- If this is too simple, the shapes can be overlapped with one of each item in each shape.
-People have to tell which items are in the intersection of the circle with the square or with the triangle and the rectangle or . . . . (see attached worksheet).
+Variation 1: If this is too simple, the shapes can be overlapped with one of each item in each shape.
+People have to tell which items are in the intersection of the circle with the square or with the triangle and the rectangle or… (see attached worksheet).

 Pick a day with blue sky and white clouds.
-Find a place outside where everyone can lie down, perhaps with mats or blankets to lie on.
-Take along paper cut-outs of a circle, a rectangle, a triangle, a square, and any other shape you would like to learn.
+Find a place outside where everyone can lie down, perhaps on mats or blankets.
+Take along paper cut-outs of a circle, a rectangle, a triangle, a square and any other shape you would like to teach.